Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Higbee's 26.1 receiving yards per game in his 12 matchups against the 49ers are 15.4 fewer than his over/under for Sunday's game.

-- Higbee, in 12 matchups, had a touchdown catch three times.
-And he had multiple TDs in one of those three games.

-- This week Higbee will face the NFL's seventh-ranked pass defense (227.9 yards allowed per game).
+- The 49ers have the NFL's seventh-ranked pass defense this season, allowing 227.9 yards per game through the air.

-- The 49ers' defense is 12th in the NFL, conceding 1.5 passing touchdowns per game.

 Recent Performances

-- Against the Buccaneers in the NFC Divisional round, Higbee totaled 51 yards on four receptions (seven targets).
+- In last week's outing against the Buccaneers, Higbee totaled 51 yards on four receptions.

-- Higbee has recorded 152 receiving yards (50.7 per game) and two touchdowns, hauling in 13 passes on 19 targets during his last three games.
+- Over his last three outings, Higbee has racked up 152 yards on 13 receptions with two touchdowns, averaging 50.7 yards per game, on 19 targets.

 Higbee's Los Angeles Teammates